Former Kleiner partner starts social networking site Erly

 But Feng has found believers in Kleiner Perkins partners John Doerr, the venture-capitalist behind Amazon.com and Netscape, and Chi-Hua Chien, who are both serving on the nascent company's board.

-Kleiner is also backing the company financially, but Feng would not go into details, other than to say their support is less than $10 million (6 million pounds).
+Kleiner is also backing the company financially, but Feng would not go into details, other than to say their support is less than $10 million.
 Feng worked for just a year at Kleiner, serving on its cleantech team.

 Erly's first product will be a smart photo album.
 It will allow for group photo-building and support extra content like videos and text.
 It will also draw on a user's Facebook contacts to help find content, like more pictures, for each album.